 All academic activities and work that students conduct during their time at the School should reflect a commitment to intellectual integrity.
 Violating this principle is one of the most serious offenses a student can commit.
 Except where noted, you are expected to submit independent work-giving unauthorized assistance to another person on assignments, without the instructor's permission, is prohibited.
 Using unauthorized materials, study aids, or the work of another in order gain an unfair advantage is also prohibited.
 So too is taking, circulating, or sharing of past material(s) without the instructor's permission.
 You are not permitted to use words, phrases or ideas that belong to another individual without properly citing the source.
+You can use ChatGPT to edit text that you write (i.e., as a copy editor) but you cannot use it to be the generator of the assignment you submit, except where noted (the one assignment for which you are asked to do this).
 Using any material portion of an assignment to fulfill the requirements of more than one course without the instructor's permission is also prohibited.
 If you have any questions about what is expected of you, please speak to Professor Mason.